douglaswaugh/do-nothinger/docs/notes.md

 Things that are going to be annoying if I do demos in languages I don't understand:
 - Not being able to run all the tests with a single keyboard shortcut

+I would expect the test list to evolve over time as you work on your problem and learn more about it.